BananasAmIRite/DanceOnDaGo/README.md

    - Ensure camera is not being used by another app
    - Try refreshing the page

-2. **Pose detection not showing**:
+2. **AI scoring not working**:
-   - Make sure you're in good lighting
-   - Stand within camera view (full body visible works best)
+   - Ensure Python dependencies are installed (`numpy`, `scipy`, `dtaidistance`)
-   - Check that "Show Pose" is enabled
+   - Check that backend server is running on port 8080
+   - Verify pose data is being captured during dance

+3. **Music generation failing**:
+   - Check API keys in `.env` files
+   - Ensure video upload is working properly
+   - Verify internet connection for API calls

-3. **Performance issues**:
+4. **Performance issues**:
    - Close other browser tabs
-   - Ensure good internet connection for MediaPipe model loading
+   - Ensure good lighting for pose detection
-   - Try reducing video quality in browser settings
+   - Check that both frontend and backend servers are running

 ### Browser Compatibility